-During a visit to Komanda, located 75 kilometers southwest of Bunia, I met two young boys who were busy picking up plastic bottles in the streets of this shopping center.
-Pascal (9 years old) and Gratien (12 years old) are brothers, orphans of father.
+During a visit to Komanda, located 75 kilometers southwest of Bunia, in eastern Democratic Republic of Congo (DRC), I met two young boys who were busy picking up plastic bottles in the streets of this shopping centre.
+Pascal (9 years old) and Gratien (12 years old) are two brothers orphans of father.

-“It’s been three years since we used to go to school with my brother following the death of our father.
-We were in the fourth grade, but we could not afford to pay any more.”
+“It’s been three years since we are not going to school with my brother following the death of our father.
+We were in the fourth grade, but we could not afford to pay the fees anymore.”
 Since they stopped going to school, the two brothers criss-cross the streets of Komanda to pick up empty bottles thrown by the passers-by to resell them afterwards.
 “By chance, we sell each bottle for 200 Congolese francs to fuel sellers.”

 Every day the two boys spend hours walking to pick up as many bottles as possible.
 “We jealously guard the little money we earn because it is thanks to this money that we sometimes buy clothes and slippers”.
-When the mother of the two boys does not pull out of her vegetable field, the money from the bottle sale is also used to buy food.
+When the mother of the two boys does not manage to pull out vegetable from the field, the money earned from the bottle sale is also used to buy food.

 The collection of bottles is not the only activity of the two brothers.
-“When there are not enough bottles in the streets of Komanda, we search the ground for iron of any kind.
-We sell it to buyers who take it back to neighboring Uganda.”
+“When there are not enough bottles in the streets of Komanda, we search the ground for any kind of iron.
+We sell it to buyers who take it back to neighbouring Uganda.”
 It takes one to three days to collect a kilogram of iron.
 Each kilo can yield up to 1,000 Congolese Francs.

 The two brothers have no hope of going back to school.
-“Unless the money falls from the sky, we do not have enough money to pay the costs.”
+“Unless the money falls from the sky, we do not have enough money to pay school fees.”

-Child labor in DRC: every child must be protected
+Child labour in DRC: every child must be protected

 Translated from French by Mariana Santos